SireneNova/Portfolio/JavaScript/ReadMe.md

 ##JavaScript work
 ---
-The MenuExercise folder contains a news page with JavaScript styling and further description.
+Each folder contains different projects and further description.